Pistacia lentiscus: Description

 Pistacia lentiscus is related to Pistacia terebinthus, with which it hybridizes frequently in contact zones.
 Pistacia terebinthus is more abundant in the mountains and inland and the mastic is usually found more frequently in areas where the Mediterranean influence of the sea moderates the climate.
 The mastic tree does not reach the size of the Pistacia terebinthus, but the hybrids are very difficult to distinguish.
 The mastic has winged stalks to its leaflets, i.e., the stalks are flattened and with side fins, whereas these stems in Pistacia terebinthus are simple.
 On the west coast of the Mediterranean, Canary Islands and Middle East, it can be confused with P. atlantica.

 Distribution

-Pistacia lentiscus is native throughout the Mediterranean region, from Morocco and the Iberian peninsula in the west through southern France and Turkey to Iraq and Iran in the east.
+Pistacia lentiscus is native throughout the Mediterranean region, from Morocco, Algeria, Tunisia and the Iberian Peninsula in the west through southern France and Turkey to Iraq and Iran in the east.
 It is also native to the Canary Islands.

 Ornamental use

 In urban areas near the sea, where "palmitos" or Mediterranean dwarf palms grow, and other exotic plants, it is often used in gardens and resorts, because of its strength and attractive appearance.
 Unlike other species of Pistacia, it retains its leaves throughout the year.
 It has been introduced as an ornamental shrub in Mexico, where it has naturalized and is often seen primarily in suburban and semiarid areas where the summer rainfall climate, contrary to the Mediterranean, does not affect it.